 Accreditation holders can use our online Client Portal to manage their accreditation renewal.
 The portal allows you to:

 - confirm the accreditations you wish to renew

 - download your 2023 certificate (once payment has been processed)

 Key dates to know

-10 December 2021 – To have your certificate dispatched before Christmas, you need to pay your fees before 10 December 2021
+9 December 2022 – to have your certificate dispatched before Christmas, you need to pay your fees before 9 December 2022*

-*Australia Post will be experiencing significant delays over the Christmas period, especially with COVID-19 restrictions in place.
-You may therefore receive your certificate later than anticipated.
+**Australia Post may be experiencing significant delays over the Christmas period .
+You may therefore receive your certificate later than expected.

-If you have any outstanding invoices or Show Cause notices from Safe Food, these must be addressed before your 2022 accreditation certificate can be dispatched.
+If you have any outstanding invoices or Show Cause Notices from Safe Food, these must be addressed before your 2023 accreditation certificate can be dispatched.

 For further information, please contact us on (freecall) 1800 300 815 or email email@example.com